leeo53/StudentGradePrediction/README.md

 This project demonstrates:
 - Implementing linear regression with **gradient descent** and **normal equation**
 - Feature analysis and residual plots
-- Extensions such as polynomial regression or regularization

 ---